Faith UMC offers our 36 ft indoor prayer labyrinth to our community for a time of prayer, reflection, and hope.

 9:30 AM - 8:00 PM - Labyrinth and Prayer stations available in Faith UMC’s Family Life Center for a time of prayer, reflection, comfort, and hope as we prepare to celebrate Christ’s birth.

 Curious to learn more about the labyrinth?

 Join us at 11:30 am for guided instruction in the history and use of the prayer labyrinth.

 10:00 am—8:30 pm—Labyrinth open in Family Life Center

 12:00 pm - Ash Wednesday Service

-7:00 pm—Ash Wednesday Service, Family Friendly with worship experiences led by Faith UMC's Wednesday Night Faith Connection children and adult Chancel Choir.
+7:00 pm—Ash Wednesday Service, Intergenerational, Family Friendly with worship experiences led by Faith UMC's Wednesday Night Faith Connection children and adult Chancel Choir.

 What is a labyrinth?